 Prior to joining Miller & Chevalier, Mr. Fleming served as Counsel to the Assistant Attorney General for National Security at DOJ where he advised senior DOJ leadership on sensitive legal and policy issues pertaining to economic sanctions and export controls, cybersecurity, intellectual property theft, FARA, and Team Telecom, among others.
 Mr. Fleming also managed DOJ's review of all CFIUS matters and advised on numerous transactions and mitigation proposals across various industries.

-Initially, Mr. Fleming joined DOJ as a Trial Attorney in the National Security Division's Counterintelligence and Export Control Section where he investigated and prosecuted U.S. and foreign companies and individuals in connection with export control and economic sanctions violations, cyber intrusions, economic espionage, and unauthorized disclosures of classified information, including media leaks.
+Initially, Mr. Fleming joined DOJ as a Trial Attorney in the National Security Division's Counterintelligence and Export Control Section where he investigated and prosecuted U.S. and foreign companies and individuals in connection with economic sanctions and export control violations, cyber intrusions, economic espionage, and unauthorized disclosures of classified information, including media leaks.

 Mr. Fleming began his legal career at a prominent Washington, DC law firm where he defended individuals and companies in government enforcement actions and complex civil disputes.